Hyalophora cecropia: Threats

-Pests of the moths have become a significant problem.
+Moth pests have become a significant problem.

 Parasitoids, such as some species of wasps and flies, lay their eggs in or on the young caterpillars.
-The eggs then hatch into larvae, which consume the internal organs and muscles of the caterpillars.
+The eggs then hatch into larvae, which consume the caterpillar's internal organs and muscles.
 The parasitoid releases chemicals that override the regulatory mechanisms of the caterpillar.
 Once the parasitoid has grown enough, it induces the caterpillar to pupate.
 Once the caterpillars pupate, the parasitoid larvae themselves pupate, killing the cecropia pupa.

-Squirrels also consume the pupae of cecropia moths, which can decrease the populations significantly.
+Squirrels also consume the pupae of cecropia moths, which can significantly decrease their populations.

 Pruning of trees and leaving outdoor lights on at night can also be detrimental to cecropia moths.

 Compsilura concinnata, introduced to North America to control the invasive gypsy moth (Lymantria dispar), is a particular threat to the native North American cecropia moth.

 In science

 The original description of the insect juvenile hormone by Carroll Williams in Nature in 1956 is from the cecropia silkworm.
-This large insect had enough juvenile hormone in its abdomen to permit extraction of detectable amounts from a single specimen.
+This large insect had enough juvenile hormone in its abdomen to permit the extraction of detectable amounts from a single specimen.

 Cecropin, a major protein involved in the humoral immunity of most insects, was first isolated from and named after Hyalophota cecropia.

-Accidental Transport
+Accidental transport

 In August 2012, a cecropia moth caterpillar was accidentally imported from Ontario to St. John's, Newfoundland, via a shipment of dogwood shrubs.
-Cecropia are not native to the latter province.
-Within 48 hours of its arrival the caterpillar began spinning a cocoon; it wintered at the federal Agriculture and Agri-Food research facility in St. John's, whence it had been transferred by the owner of the importing company.
+Cecropia is not native to the latter province.
+Within 48 hours of its arrival, the caterpillar began spinning a cocoon; it wintered at the federal Agriculture and Agri-Food research facility in St. John's, which the owner of the importing company had transferred it to.
 On May 29, 2013, the predominantly black and red female moth — named Georgina by the facility's staff — emerged from her cocoon with a roughly 20 cm wingspan.
 After allowing Georgina to complete her natural lifespan, researchers planned to pin and preserve her for future study.